fluendo/fluster/README.md

    defaults to 2x number of logical cores.

 2. (Optional) Build the reference decoders for AAC, H.264/AVC, H.265/HEVC, H.266/VVC running `make all_reference_decoders`.
+This is available and has been tested with x86_64 and Linux.
 It assumes you have CMake and a native compiler such as gcc or clang installed so that they can be built.
 The resulting binaries will be moved to a new `decoders` directory in the root.

-3. List the test suites, the decoders and which of them can run using `./fluster.py list -c`.
+3. List the test suites and the decoders available `./fluster.py list`.
+   Tip: You can list the decoders that can run in the current system with `./fluster.py list -c`.

 ```bash
 List of available test suites: